philippdre/omniCLIP/README.md

---norm_class | Normalize class weights during glm fit --max-mismatch | Maximal number of mismatches that is allowed per read (default: 2) --mask_flank_mm | Do not consider mismatches in the N bp at the ends of reads for diagnostic event modelling --seed | Set a seed for the random number generators --pv | Bonferroni corrected p-value cutoffs for peaks in bed-file
+--norm_class | Normalize class weights during glm fit --max-mismatch | Maximal number of mismatches that is allowed per read (default: 2) --mask_flank_mm | Do not consider mismatches in the N bp at the ends of reads for diagnostic event modelling --rev_strand | Only consider reads on the forward (0) or reverse strand (1) relative to the gene orientation --use_precomp_diagmod | Use a precomputed diagnostic event model (Path to IterSaveFile.dat) --seed | Set a seed for the random number generators --pv | Bonferroni corrected p-value cutoffs for peaks in bed-file